Four-die forging device

-Four-die forging device is a special forging tool designed for manufacturing forgings with long axis by four-side radial forging method in conventional open-die hydraulic forging press.
+Four-die forging device (FDFD) is a special forging tool designed for manufacturing forgings with long axis by four-side radial forging method in conventional open-die hydraulic forging press.
 A similar stand-alone machine is known as a radial forging machine.

 The device is used for deformation treatment of ingots and blanks from ordinary and high-alloy steels and alloys, including hard-to-deform ones, in wide range of shapes and grades to obtain various solid and hollow forgings, including round, square and polygonal forged bars of constant and variable cross-section, blanks of smooth and stepped shafts, axles, thick-wall pipes, mechanical tube, shells, etc.

 Design and Operation

 The device consists of the upper case and the lower case with the upper die and the lower die installed therein respectively, and sliders that are kinematically interconnected with the cases by means of guides of special design and hold side dies attached thereto.
 The device is installed on a tool table of an open-die forging press as easy as ordinary dies.
 Thereat, the lower case of the device is fixed to the tool table and always remains stationary while the upper case is attached to the press ram and always travels along with it.
 When the press ram goes up the upper die also goes up and the side dies are retracted opening the device working space whereto a work piece is fed by a manipulator.
 When the press ram goes down the work piece is reduced simultaneously by four dies.
 Then the cycle repeats.